Willie Nelson Believes Marijuana ‘Saved’ His Life

 In his Rolling Stone profile for the May 2019 issue, the “Whiskey River” singer recalls the very first time he smoked a joint back in 1954.

 “I wouldn’t be alive.
 It saved my life, really.
 I wouldn’t have lived 85 years if I’d have kept drinking and smoking like I was when I was 30, 40 years old.
 I think that weed kept me from wanting to kill people.
-And probably kept a lot of people from wanting to kill me, too — out there drunk, running around,” Nelson told Rolling Stone as he explained why he believed marijuana was the reason he was still alive.
+And probably kept a lot of people from wanting to kill me, too — out there drunk, running around,” Nelson told Rolling Stone as he explained why he believes marijuana is the reason he is still alive.

-According to Nelson, marijuana has been his only drug of choice since the late 70’s when he made the decision to ditch cigarettes and whiskey for good.
-At the time, he had suffered from pneumonia on four different occasions and countless nasty hangovers.
+According to Nelson, marijuana has been his only drug of choice since the late ’70s when he made the decision to ditch cigarettes and whiskey for good.
+At the time, he had suffered from pneumonia on four different occasions and experienced countless nasty hangovers.
 Moreover, he was also a notoriously mean drunk.
 He believed if his vices didn’t kill him, someone would reach their tolerance limit with him while he was drunk.

 “I had a pack of 20 Chesterfields, and I threw ’em all away and rolled up 20 fat joints, stuck ’em in there,” he added.

-Nelson explained his decision to quit both booze and cigarettes at the same time stemmed from the pair piggy backing off each other as he couldn’t find himself drinking without wanting a smoke or vice versa.
+Nelson explained his decision to quit both booze and cigarettes at the same time stemmed from the pair piggybacking off each other as he couldn’t find himself drinking without wanting a smoke and vice versa.
 He, however, did acknowledge this was just his experience and he couldn’t speak for other people.

 Country outlaw legend Willie Nelson inhales deep on his love for cannabis. https://t.co/RK7Ke1BxRI